walterfreeman/phy211/index.md

 * HW9 is due on the last day of class (Tuesday, May 2), to your TA's mailbox
 * The extra credit assignment is due Friday, May 5, to your TA's mailbox

-In recitation this week you will have the option of earning up to ten points back per day on Exam 3.
+A previous final exam can be found <a href="final-practice.pdf">here</a>.
+I will post answer keys for the two forms of Exam 3 tomorrow.

 ---